-(2) The extent to which the country provides protection of intellectual property rights consistent with or greater than the protection afforded under the Agreement on Trade-Related Aspects of Intellectual Property Rights.
+(2) The extent to which the country provides protection of intellectual Start Printed Page 60697property rights consistent with or greater than the protection afforded under the Agreement on Trade-Related Aspects of Intellectual Property Rights.

 (3) The extent to which the country provides internationally recognized worker rights including—

 (II) The right to organize and bargain collectively;